Author: Joni Scott

 All light forms have varying wavelengths and frequencies so light is a vibrational energy.
 Different colours affect our body cells in different ways.
 Chromotherapy uses this concept to adjust our creativity, energy, and mood, clearing stress and inducing restfulness and balance.

-Your personal palette
+Your personal colour palette

 Finding your own therapeutic and beautifying colour palette is fun.
 I had mine done years ago and used this experience to explain it in my latest book, Colour comes to Tangles.
 I include an excerpt here as it is self-explanatory and saves me reinventing the colour wheel, so to speak.